worldcoin/tx-sitter-monolith/src/server/description.md

 A transaction relayer service!

 ## Operating a relayer
 Below is a guide on using this service.
-Note that septs 1 through 4 require authentication using HTTP Basic auth.
+Note that steps 1 through 4 require authentication using HTTP Basic auth.
 Using swagger explorer make sure to click the authorize button and use the correct credentials.
 Default dev creds are `admin:admin`.

 ### 1. Setup a network
 tx-sitter keeps track of supported networks in its internal database.
 In order to be able to create any relayers at least one network must be present.
 To add a network use the `POST /1/admin/networks/:chain_id` endpoint.